kidqueb/preact-polka-ssr/readme.md

 ## Implemented
 * Isomorphic `preact` app (and it's async routes) served by `polka`.
+* Component's can use a static `getInitialProps` method to retrieve data.
 * Service worker using `workbox-webpack-plugin` (production only).

 ## Upcoming Additions